“My child watched a 20-minute video and now says they understand quantum mechanics. Should I be impressed or worried?”

 Not a Screen Time Lecture

-This is not anti-YouTube.
-We will also discuss what videos cannot provide alone: sequence, community, mentors, and sustained work.
+This was not anti-YouTube.
+We also looked at what videos cannot provide alone: sequence, community, mentors, and sustained work.

 Past Parent Hours